 The MBTA Green Line Arlington Station is the closest train stop to the Boston Public Garden.
 From this stop on the corner of Arlington and Boylston Streets, walk across the street and into the Public Garden.
 It is about a four minute walk to the Swan Boats dock.

 The Boston Common Garage on Charles Street is the closest parking garage.
-Parking meters are available on the surrounding streets.
+Parking meters with 2-hour maximum are available on the surrounding streets.
+On Sundays, parking meters are free.
 Hotel and other parking garages are also in the area.